Generic Name: immune globulin (human) (i-MUNE-GLOB-ue-lin)

 Important safety information:

-- Diabetes patients - Flebogamma may cause incorrect test results with some blood and urine glucose tests.
+- Diabetes patients - Some brands of Flebogamma may cause incorrect test results with some blood and urine glucose tests.
 Check with your doctor before you adjust the dose of your diabetes medicine or change your diet.

 - Some of these products contain latex in the packaging.
 If you are allergic to latex, ask your doctor or pharmacist if your product contains latex.

 - Flebogamma is made from human plasma.
-There is an extremely low risk of developing a viral infection or Creutzfeldt-Jakob disease (CJD) after using Flebogamma.
+There is an extremely low risk of developing a viral infection or Creutzfeldt-Jakob disease (CJD) from products made from human plasma.
+No cases of these problems have been found in patients who have used Flebogamma.
 Discuss any questions or concerns with your doctor.

-- LAB TESTS, including kidney function, blood thickness, and antibody levels, may be performed to monitor your progress or to check for side effects.
+- Lab tests may be performed while you use Flebogamma.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use Flebogamma with caution in the ELDERLY because they may be more sensitive to its effects, especially kidney failure.
+- Use Flebogamma with caution in the ELDERLY because they may be more sensitive to its effects, especially kidney failure problems and blood clots.

 - Use Flebogamma with extreme caution in CHILDREN.
 Safety and effectiveness of certain products have not been established for certain age groups.
 Check with your doctor or pharmacist if you have questions about the use of Flebogamma in a child.